amit0365/tornado-nova-zku/Tornado Cash Nova notes.md

 */
 ```

-While depositing, the user needs to generate a snark proof, which was not required in the Core version.
-The
+Unlike the core version, the user needs to generate a snark proof even while depositing some eth.
+The proof takes root, publicAmount and extDataHash as public inputs. extDataHash is

+UTXO contents' for both the input and output transaction is also kept private.
+Path indices and Path Elements are also included in the input data to specify the node path in the merkle tree.

+Input Nullifier and Output Commitments are public inputs.
+By making them public, they are included in the transaction's proof, which is used to verify the transaction's validity.

 ```circom=
 // Universal JoinSplit transaction with nIns inputs and 2 outputs